GinvLab/EikonalSolvers.jl/README.md

 # Calculations in 3D

-Calculations in 3D for both Cartesian and spherical coordinates, are analogous to the 2D function, see the documentation at <https://inverseproblem.github.io/EikonalSolvers.jl/stable>.
+Calculations in 3D for both Cartesian and spherical coordinates, are analogous to the 2D function, see the documentation.

 <img src="docs/src/images/examplegrad3Dcarsph.png" alt="Example gradient 3D" height="300"/>